jiaohehu/NPreview/DOC-diagram.md

 (0,0), which is located at the lower-left-hand corner of the viewport.
 By setting it to a different value, it allows you to treat several drawings as a group and then move them all at once at ease.

-The 'barlength' is the length of the bar for the 'vbar' and 'hbar' operations.
-The default valueis 0.25, which expresses the fact that each bar will be shown at the length of 1/4 of the grid.

-The 'labelgapx' and 'labelgapy' parameters define the additional "gap" between the point and the edge of the text to be drawn.
-It is only for the SVG translation.
-It is used to add additional spacing between the anchor point and the actual text.

 Note that when callign the 'set' command with a parameter, but without supplying any additional values reset that parameter to its default value.